lyoganathan/Predicting_House_Price/README.md

 ![](imgs/scatter.png)

-We can also look at the distribution of each variable:
+We can also look at the distribution of each variable.
+We see that both variables are right skewed.
 ```
 var f = Figure();
 var p = f.subplot(0);